 She and I spoke to each other about our kids–the one she misses, and the ones she revels in as they do life in full and wonderful ways.
 She asked me how she could pray for me, and I asked her in return.

-There was something beautifully, painfully real about celebrating the biggest day of one’s life while also acknowledging the sadness that so often is part of the occasion.
+There was something beautifully, painfully real about celebrating while also acknowledging the sadness that so often is part of the occasion.

 Even the happiest events often have an undercurrent of grief.
 It just felt honest to name it.

-And somehow, it gave us all a little permission to grieve those that are gone at a later time in a world that often suggests to us that somehow publicly remembering a loss ends at the funeral.
+Our world often suggests to us that somehow publicly remembering a loss ends at the funeral.
 Our culture gives you the week between the death and the funeral, and then you’re supposed to be done–in public anyways.
 And sometimes, the implication is you’re supposed to be done grieving in your heart too.
+Why?

 Many a client has come into my office wondering what’s wrong when they still find themselves remembering and grieving a long time later.
 What’s wrong with that?